Tingfu-Zhou/EMOchecker/README.md

 # EMOchecker
 An Efficient and Cost-Friendly Affective Judgment Prompting Method for Multimodal LLMs

-This is my capstone project, I plan to finish it Before October 2024.
-After that I will upload the whole project :D
+This is my capstone project,The code is in the masters branches :D